MINKIKAR-SRINIVAS-PRASAD/project-C/README.md

 - 👋 Hi, I’m @MINKIKAR-SRINIVAS-PRASAD
-- 👀 I’m interested in ... video games, gym
+- 👀 I’m interested in ... coding
-- 🌱 I’m currently learning ... git hub
+- 🌱 I’m currently learning ... git, git hub
-- 💞️ I’m looking to collaborate on ... free fire India
+- 💞️ I’m looking to collaborate on ...
+TCS
-- 📫 How to reach me ... instagram id : m.srinivas_prasad
+- 📫 How to reach me ... @gmail=srinivasminki@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 MINKIKAR-SRINIVAS-PRASAD/MINKIKAR-SRINIVAS-PRASAD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.